✨ 17 June – Bi-Monthly meeting ✨

-3 April 2025 – Building a Respectful Workplace
+3 April 2025 – Building a Respectful Workplace (All Together event)

 Last week, LDIA hosted a powerful panel discussion centered on “Building a Respectful Workplace,” addressing issues of transgressive behavior in professional environments.